Best tube amps 2024: Top choices from Fender, Marshall, MESA/Boogie and more

 -

-8” speaker can sound boxy
+8” speaker can sound a little boxy

-The HT-1R MKII adds a satisfying digital reverb into the mix, and along with the introduction of ‘voice’ switches on both channels - offering you a tasteful switch between UK and US tones - the versatility of the HT-1R has been improved which can only mean good things for us guitarists.
-With the HT-1R MKII being a small 1 watt, 1x8” combo for just a dash over 300 bucks, you’d expect to compromise on features - but that’s not the case here.
-This is potentially the best home practice amp for those who want tubes on a budget - and the level of compromise here is, like the amp itself, very small.
+With the HT-1R MKIII being a small 1 watt, 1x8” combo for under 500 bucks, you’d expect to have to compromise on features – but that’s not the case.
+This is potentially the best home practice amp for those who want tubes on a budget – and the level of compromise here is, like the amp itself, very small.

 Best tube amps: PRS MT 15 head